mModule/guide_hma/README.md

 ---

-### Reporting Issues Or Providing Feedback On The Guide:
+### Reporting Issues Or Providing Feedback On The Guide

 Please report any issues you may find with the guide above via the [Issues](https://github.com/adrianmmiller/Hide-My-Applist-Guide/issues) tab